 If you are new to the search for quality addiction treatment, you may be unsure about exactly what to look for or what to ask.
 NIDA offers some guidance in this area.
 It recommends asking these five questions to ask when reviewing treatment program options:

 - Does the program use treatments backed by scientific evidence?

 - Does the program tailor substance treatment to the needs of each patient?

 - Does the program adapt treatment as the patient’s needs change?

 - Is the duration of substance treatment sufficient?

 - How do 12-step or similar recovery programs fit into drug addiction treatment?

 The federal agency also gives key principles that take the guesswork out of what makes an effective treatment program.
 These can guide your search for the right program.
 NIDA says:

 Substance abuse is only one piece of the recovery puzzle.
 NIDA advises that any medical, psychological, social, vocational, and legal issues that clients have should be addressed during the program.
-Things like age, gender, ethnicity, and cultures also should be considered.
+Things like age, gender, ethnicity, and culture also should be considered.

 Treatment plans should be continually reviewed and changed as needed to fit current needs.
 A lot can change between the time a client enters treatment and the time he or she reaches critical points throughout the process.
-NIDA advises that treatment plans keep up with these changes and adjusts plans as needed to improve the chances of a better outcome.
+NIDA advises that treatment plans keep up with these changes and adjust plans as needed to improve the chances of a better outcome.